www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                           * [ ] Use form id + input name in order to select and manipulate form data.
                               * [x] Adjust initial tab content.
                               * [x] Adjust initial tab buttons.
-                              * [ ] Adjust dynamic tab content.
+                              * [x] Adjust dynamic tab content.
                               * [x] Adjust dynamic tab buttons.
                               * [x] Adjust net_splitcells_webserver_form_tab_select.
                               * [ ] Adjust net_splitcells_webserver_form_submit.
-                                  * [ ] Ensure that all tables are visible.
+                                  * [x] Ensure that all tables are visible.
                                       * [x] Make all tables based on text/csv by default.
+                                      * [x] Provide rendering type data by server to client.
-                                      * [ ] Use new data to determine the type of rendering.
+                                      * [x] Use rendering type data to determine the type of rendering on client.
-                                      * [ ] Show data of new tables.
+                                      * [x] Show data of new tables.
 Currently, the data of dynamically created tables like the solution is empty.
                                   * [ ] Ensure, that newly created form inputs are correctly sent the next time to the server.
+                                      * [ ] When the CSV data is changed on client, the demands and supplies table are empty after form submission.
                               * [x] Adjust `component.standard.xsl` by inlining the input field templates.
                                   * [x] content
                                   * [x] buttons
                                   * [x] Simplify tab content Javascript in HTML by moving this to a dedicated Javascript file.
                               * [x] Adjust `component.editor.xsl`.
                           * [ ] Do not use text-area ID in XSL.
-                          * [ ] Correctly create dynamic buttons.
+                          * [x] Correctly create dynamic buttons.
-                          * [ ] Mark initial main tab button as select at start.
+                          * [x] Mark initial main tab button as select at start.
-                          * [ ] Tab buttons shouls select content by ID and not CSS, as there can be only element per tab content.
+                          * [ ] Tab buttons should select content by ID and not CSS, as there can be only element per tab content.
-                  * [ ] Remove old horizontal tab buttons.
+                  * [x] Remove old horizontal tab buttons.
                   * [ ] Implement optimization for colloquium planning example.
+            * [ ] Implement solution formating.
             * [ ] Implement proper user friendly error handling.
                 * [ ] Create central error handling guidelines or documentation via central interface, that handles everything error.
                     * [ ] Consider always requiring a user.